sjl/.plan/README.markdown

 those after downloading).
 But that's not too bad, because I can throw together a one-liner to `gzip` the rest easily enough, and at least it downloaded them all, which is the slowest part.

+Started `gzip`ing the remaining data on the login node, but it's taking too long for my linking.  `salloc`ed an interactive instance with more threads to make this a bit faster.

+Continued the BS522 slog.

+## 2024-04-02